JPro-one/HelloJPro/README.md

 ### Step `1`.
 Prepare your server

-To run jpro on linux, the server must be configured correctly.
+To run JPro on linux, the server must be configured correctly.

-Checkout the following chapters to configure your server correctly for jpro:
+Checkout the following chapters to configure your server correctly for JPro:

 [DEPLOYING JPRO](https://www.jpro.one/?page=docs/current/2.6/DEPLOYING_JPRO)